allegroai/clearml-server/README.md

 ### Configuring **trains**

-Once you've installed the **trains-server**, please make sure to configure **trains** to use your locally installed server (and not the demo server).
+Once you have installed the **trains-server**, make sure to configure **trains** to use your locally installed server (and not the demo server).

-If you've already installed **trains**, run the `trains-init` command for an interactive setup or edit your `trains.conf` file and make sure the `api.host` value is configured as follows:
+If you have already installed **trains**, run the `trains-init` command for an interactive setup or edit your `trains.conf` file and make sure the `api.host` value is configured as follows:

 ```
 api {